I’ve mentioned vitamin K2-7 before, so what does vitamin K2 have to do with the gut anyways?

 K2 is the sister vitamin to K1.
 K1 is what’s found in leafy greens and responsible for coagulation (interferes with the medication warfarin which blocks coagulation).
 K2 is found more in dairy and meat products and is responsible for calcium metabolism.
 It’s also produced by our gut bacteria.

-There are two main forms of vitamin K:
+There are two main types of vitamin K; vitamins K 1 and K2:

 - (Phylloquinone) Vitamin K1: Found in plant foods like leafy greens.